-The first space settlement will be, of course, the hardest to build.
-Once one has been built, obviously, we will know at least one solution to all of the major problems and a great deal of infrastructure will have been created that can be reused.
-To build that first settlement major problems that must be solved include:
+The first space settlement will be, of course, the most difficult to build.
+Once one has been built, we will know at least one solution to all of the major problems and a great deal of infrastructure will have been created that can be reused.
+To build the first settlement major problems that must be solved include: